 If rest, physical therapy, and medication aren’t providing the relief you need, it doesn’t mean you’re out of options.
 When first-line treatments fall short, it may be time to consider more advanced pain management procedures.
 These treatments are designed to target the source of your pain more directly, offering a better chance at significant, long-term relief.
 At Kentuckiana Pain Specialists, we focus on finding the right approach for your specific condition.
 These minimally invasive procedures can help reduce inflammation, interrupt pain signals, and get you back to feeling more like yourself without resorting to major surgery.
 We’ll work with you to determine if one of these advanced options is the right next step in your treatment plan.

-Corticosteroid Injections
+What to Know About Corticosteroid Injections

 When inflammation is the primary driver of your spinous process pain, a corticosteroid injection can be incredibly effective.
 This treatment involves injecting a powerful anti-inflammatory medication directly into the painful area of your spine.
 By delivering the medicine right to the source, we can reduce swelling and irritation around the nerves and tissues, which in turn alleviates your pain.
 To ensure precision, your doctor will use imaging guidance, like fluoroscopy (a type of X-ray), to place the injection exactly where it needs to go.
 Many people experience significant relief from these epidural steroid injections, which can help you get back to your daily activities and make progress in physical therapy.

-Radiofrequency Ablation
+Is Radiofrequency Ablation Right for You?

 For chronic pain that just won’t quit, radiofrequency ablation (RFA) is a game-changing option.
 This procedure uses heat generated by radio waves to create a lesion on the specific nerve that’s sending pain signals to your brain.
 Think of it as carefully pressing pause on your pain.
 By disrupting these signals, RFA can provide relief that lasts for months or even more than a year.
 It’s a fantastic option for people who have found success with diagnostic nerve blocks but are looking for a longer-term solution.
 The radiofrequency ablation procedure is minimally invasive and can make a world of difference for those with persistent spinous process pain.

-Injections to Reduce Inflammation
+Targeted Injections to Calm Inflammation

 Sometimes, the pain around your spinous process is caused by inflamed bursae.
 These are tiny, fluid-filled sacs that act as cushions between bones, tendons, and muscles.
 When they get irritated, they can become a significant source of pain.
 In these cases, a targeted injection can deliver anti-inflammatory medication directly into the swollen bursa.
 This reduces the swelling and calms the irritation, leading to less pain and better movement.
 By addressing the inflammation at its source, these types of pain management treatments can provide focused relief and help you move more comfortably.
 It’s a straightforward approach that can have a big impact on your quality of life.